yahoo/proxy-verifier/README.md

 characteristics of each connection.
 For each session the protocol stack can be specified via the `protocol` node.
 This node describes the protocol characteristics of the connection such as what version of HTTP to use, whether to use TLS and what the characteristics of the TLS handshake should be.
 In the absence of a `protocol` node the default protocol is HTTP/1 over TCP.
 See [Protocol Specification](#protocol-specification) below for details about the `protocol` node.
-Each session is run in parallel by the verifier-client.
+Each session is run in parallel by the verifier-client (although see [--thread-limit &lt;number&gt;](#--thread-limit-number) below for a way to serialize them).

 In addition to protocol specification, each session in the `sessions` sequence contains a `transactions` node.
 This itself is a sequence of